langchain-ai/langchain/docs/modules/prompts/how_to_guides.rst

 The user guide here shows more advanced workflows and how to use the library in different ways.

+`Prompt Management <prompts/prompt_management.ipynb>`_: A walkthrough of all the functionality LangChain supports for working with prompts.

 `Prompt Serialization <examples/prompt_serialization.ipynb>`_: A walkthrough of how to serialize prompts to and from disk.

 `Few Shot Examples <examples/few_shot_examples.ipynb>`_: How to include examples in the prompt.